tashatsar/pytest-and-TDD-in-Python/README.md

 ## Tests, unit tests, TDD 🍎🍄
-### Levels of testing
+### Types of tests (according to [Atlassian](https://www.atlassian.com/continuous-delivery/software-testing/types-of-software-testing))
 ✨ **Unit testing**: testing fucntions and classes.
-Done by developers.
 Smallest unit of testing possible, module or component is tested in isolation.

-✨✨ **Component testing**: testing interfacing issues between the modules.
-Done by testers.

-✨✨✨ **System testing**: testing application as a whole thing.
-Done by testers.
-Made in environment similar to the production one.
+✨ **Integration testing**: testing how do different modules or services work together.
+It is ore expensive to run as it requires multiple parts.

+✨ **Functional testing**: testing that output matches the business requirements.

+✨ **End-to-end testing**: testing by replicating a user behavior in a complete application environment.
+Useful, but expensive to perform: the best would be to have a few key end-to-end tests and rely more on lower level types of testing (unit and integration tests).

-✨✨✨✨**Acceptance testing**: testing if application satisfies end-user requirements and can be deployed.
+✨**Acceptance testing**: testing if application satisfies end-user requirements and can be deployed.
 Can be made by testers as well as final users (alpha and beta testing).

+✨ **Performance testing**: testing how a system performs under a particular workload: measure the reliability, speed, scalability, and responsiveness.

+✨ **Smoke testing**: testing the basic functionality of an application: meant to be quick to execute, checking that the major features of your system are working as expected.

 ### What is unit testing?
 - Unit testing tests individual modules independently 🍎
 - Unit tests are the first filter for catcing bugs 🐛